Arknights

-Arknights is a free-to-play tactical RPG/tower defense mobile game developed by Hypergryph.
+Arknights is a free-to-play tactical RPG/tower defense mobile game with gacha game mechanics, developed and published by Chinese studio Hypergryph.
 It was released in China on 1 May 2019, in other countries on 16 January 2020, and in Taiwan on 29 June 2020.
-Arknights is available on Android and iOS platforms and features gacha game mechanics.
+Arknights is available on Android, iOS platforms and Windows.

-A spin-off game, Arknights: Endfield, is to be released in early 2026.
-An anime adaptation of Arknights has been airing since 2022.
+A spin-off game, Arknights: Endfield, was released in January 2026.
+Three seasons of an anime adaptation of Arknights have aired from late 2022 to 2025.
+It was later released on PC on August 13, 2026.

 Gameplay

 One of the levels of Arknights.
 In this level, enemies proceed from right to left, and to stop them the player has deployed (from the top) a ranged operator, a melee operator and a healer on the left side of the screen.
 At the bottom, the remaining deployable operators are displayed.

-The core gameplay is that of a tower defense game, with a number of characters ("operators") as towers.
+The core gameplay is that of a tower defense game, with a number of characters ("operators") acting as towers.
+Operators have distinct personalities and possess unique combat abilities, whose power depends on their rarity.

+Operators are divided into eight classes—Vanguard, Guard, Defender, Sniper, Specialist, Medic, Caster, and Supporter—each with multiple sub-classes.
 Melee operators can be placed on ground tiles and ranged operators on elevated tiles.
 Melee operators physically block enemies from advancing, and ranged operators deal ranged damage, heal or otherwise support melee operators.
 Players must place operators on the correct tiles to prevent the enemy from infiltrating the player's base.
 Once in place, an operator's skills can be activated after a time for special effects, or they can be withdrawn for redeployment after a delay.

 Because there is often a limited number of viable solutions, especially at high difficulties, Arknights has also been described as a puzzle game.
 The gameplay normally does not require quick reaction times (the game is pauseable, and time slows down while commands are issued), but rather on-the-spot tactical analysis and foresight.

 As the player progresses through the game, they unlock more stages, operators and resources, and are also introduced to new types of enemies and gameplay mechanics.
-Levels that have been cleared with a three-star rating can be auto-completed without player input, as the game records the player's actions and replicates them.
+Levels that have been cleared with a three-star rating without using a borrowed support unit can then be auto-completed without player input, as the game records the player's actions and replicates them.